open-guides/og-aws/README.md

 ### Gotchas and Limitations

 -	❗**Don’t share user credentials.** It’s remarkably common for first-time AWS users create one account and one set of credentials (access key or password), and then use them for a while, sharing among engineers and others within a company.
 This is easy.
 But *don’t do this*.
 This is an insecure practice for many reasons, but in particular, if you do, you will have reduced ability to revoke credentials on a per-user or per-service basis (for example, if an employee leaves or a key is compromised), which can lead to serious complications.
+-	❗**Instance metadata throttling:** The [instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) has rate limiting on API calls.
+If you deploy IAM roles widely (as you should!) and have lots of services, you may hit global account limits easily.
+One solution is to store have code or scripts cache and reuse the credentials locally (for example, in ~/.aws/credentials).

 -	🔸Some IAM operations are slower than other API calls (many seconds), since AWS needs to propagate these globally across regions.

 S3